Lepton flavor violating decays $l_j\rightarrow l_i \gamma\gamma$: formulation

-In this section, we analyze the LFV process $l_j\rightarrow{l_i\gamma\gamma}$.
-In this work, we do not extract the operators as in the previous work\cite{12,14}, but do a more comprehensive process.
+In this section, we study the amplitude and branching ratio of $l_j\rightarrow l_i \gamma\gamma$ (j = 2,3; i = 1,2).
+Here, we do not extract the operators as in the previous work \cite{12,14}, but do a more comprehensive process.
 The corresponding Feynman diagrams are shown in Fig.\ref {N1}.
 We study two-photon with $q_1$ and $q_2$ representing the momentums of the two photons, respectively.
-In Fig.\ref{N1} all diagrams except for Fig.\ref {N1}(c) contain diagrams with $q_1$ on the left and $q_2$ on the right and with the positions of $q_1$ and $q_2$ switched.
+In Fig.\ref{N1} all diagrams except Fig.\ref {N1}(c) contain diagrams with $q_1$ on the left and $q_2$ on the right and with the positions of $q_1$ and $q_2$ switched.

 We choose a Feynman diagram in Fig.\ref{N1} to analyze.
 The Feynman amplitude of Fig.\ref{N1}(a) is: